Controlling Costs: Feature Selection on a Budget: Introduction

 The traditional framework for feature selection ignores the fact that, in practice, different features may have different costs.
 In reality, practitioners must balance the opposing demands of model accuracy and budget considerations.
 For example, as we will see in Section \ref{sec:data}, in medical diagnosis, doctors often have a wide range of options for what features to measure: a laboratory result may provide highly relevant information yet is expensive in terms of money, time, and the burden on patients; a simple questionnaire or even demographic information may be less informative but incurs lower costs.
 When a questionnaire would suffice for forming an accurate diagnosis, performing a laboratory examination would be practically misguided.
 Likewise, how should we decide whether to sequence a patient's entire genome or simply to conduct some cheap lab tests?
 This same challenge appears in other domains.
 For example, to determine the veracity of an online news article, do we require high-quality features based on an expert's reading, or do features derived from natural language processing suffice?

 Consider the response of interest $Y$ and a set of features $X_1, \ldots, X_p$, where for each feature $X_j$, there is an associated cost $\omega_j > 0$.
-In this paper, we consider a very general model where $Y | X_1, \ldots, X_p$ follows an arbitrary distribution, and we assume that $X_1, \ldots, X_p$ jointly follow a multivariate Gaussian distribution.
+In this paper, we consider a very general model where $Y | X_1, \ldots, X_p$ follows an arbitrary distribution, and we assume that the joint distribution of $X_1, \ldots, X_p$ is known.
 Let $\H_0$ be the set of irrelevant features, i.e., $j \in \H_0$ if and only if $X_j$ is independent of $Y$ conditional on the other variables $\{X_k: k\neq j\}$ \citep[Definition 1 in][]{candes2018panning}.
 Given a set of selected features $\R \subseteq \{1, \ldots, p\}$, the false discovery proportion ($\fdp$) is defined as $|\R \cap \H_0| / |\R|$, i.e., it is the fraction of selected features that are unnecessarily included.

 \citet{barber2015} proposed the knockoff filter, a feature selection procedure that provably controls the false discovery rate, defined as $\E(\fdp)$.
 For each feature, they construct a knockoff feature, i.e., a carefully constructed fake copy of that feature.
 A feature is then only selected if it shows considerably more association with the response than its knockoff counterpart. \citet{katsevich2018towards} showed that one can directly upper-bound the false discovery proportion, with high probability, simultaneously for an entire path of selected models, $\R_1, \ldots, \R_p$, where $\R_k \subseteq \R_{k + 1}$ for all $k$.